msteffan/fundamentals/03_chapter/02_lesson.md

 * **Strings**: Strings are groups of characters (either letters, numbers, or special characters like punctuation, spaces, or parentheses).
 They come in two varieties, `'single-quote'` (also sometimes called 'string literals') and `"double-quote"`.
 Though there are some differences between the two, don't worry about them for now.
 Strings are typically used to store text for people to read. <br> <u>Examples</u>: `"hello"`, `"goodbye"`, `"moc.liamg@gmail.com"`

-* **Booleans**: This one's probably a bit new for you.
+* **Booleans**: This one's probably new for you.
 Boolean-type data only has two possible values, `true` and `false`.

-In case you ever forget what type of data you're dealing with, you can run the `typeof` command.
+If you forget what type of data you're dealing with, you can run the `typeof` command.
 Try typing the following lines into repl.it - what responses do you get?

 * `typeof "hello";`
 * `typeof 24;`
 * `typeof 3.45;`
 * `typeof true;`

 > **HINT**  You may have noticed that each of those lines ended in a `;` - in JavaScript, a semicolon is used to denote the end of a line.
-Although your code may execute without them, there are cases where not having an semicolon at the end of a line can cause unexpected results.
-Just use 'em.
+Although your code may execute without them, there are cases where a missing semicolon can cause unexpected results.
+Just get in the habit of using them.

 ### Test Yourself
 Try to predict the types of each of the following bits of data.
-Check your answers with `typeof` - were you correct?
+Check your answers with `typeof` in repl.it - were you correct?

 * `24`
 * `"99"`
 * `'true'`